snkty8/UFOs/README.md

 1. Inclusion of more data from different years instead of just the 2010.
 2. If there was a picture associated with the sighting, this would be somehting nice to show the user.

-To view the website click https://snkty8.github.io/UFOs_Challange/
+To view the website click [Challenge Demo](https://snkty8.github.io/UFOs_Challange/)